-Karachi: Amna Raheel, the story of a girl who made her wheelchair her wings
+Amna Raheel, the girl who made her wheelchair her wings.

-Born a normal baby Amna Raheel was diagnosed with muscular dystrophy at the age of 2.
+Karachi: Born a normal baby Amna Raheel was diagnosed with muscular dystrophy at the age of two.

 “I was a normal baby when I was born but when I turned two I never crawled.
 I could not walk fast, could not run fast.
 Then I have diagnosed with this disease muscular dystrophy which means that my muscles are weak.
 Till the age of 12, I could walk.
 But when I turned 12 I got hit with another disease called lordosis because of that I could not walk and got a wheelchair-bound.”